-Members enjoy monthly meetings, presentations on a range of subjects and excursions.
+Kings Park Guides enjoy monthly meetings, presentations on a range of subjects and excursions for continued learning.

-A commitment of at least two duties a month is required - usually one in the Visitor Information Centre and one walk - all Guides are expected to do both.
+The commitment of at least three duties a month is required of Kings Park Guides - usually at least one in the Visitor Information Centre and one walk - all Guides are expected to do both.

 The latest Kings Park Guides course has recently been finalised, the next training course may be scheduled in 2020.
 There are no waiting lists for the Kings Park Guides.

 All arising volunteer positions are advertised in the Friends of Kings Park member newsletter.
 If you would like to become a Friends of Kings Park member please visit their website for more information.